DouglasNeuroInformatics/OpenDataCapture/docs/architecture/backend.md

 The backend architecture of the web application is built using NestJS, a framework for building efficient and scalable server-side applications.
 For a quick introduction to NestJS, we recommend [this video](https://www.youtube.com/watch?v=0M8AYU_hPas).

-## Dependency Injection

-NestJS leverages dependency injection (DI) to manage the dependencies of the different parts of the application.
-DI is a design pattern that allows the application to be more loosely coupled, making it easier to test and maintain.

-In NestJS, when a class is decorated with the @Injectable() decorator, it is eligible to be injected as a dependency.
-These classes are typically services or providers that encapsulate specific functionality of the application.
-The classes that depend on these services or providers, such as controllers or pipes, can then have them injected into their constructors.
-For example:

-When the NestJS application is bootstrapped, it scans for all the classes decorated with @Injectable() and creates instances of them.
-These instances are then stored in a container, which is responsible for managing the lifecycle of the instances and providing them when they are needed by other parts of the application.

-By using DI, NestJS allows for a separation of concerns and encapsulation of functionality, making the application more maintainable and testable.
-The application becomes more flexible, as it is easy to replace dependencies with mock or mock-like objects in test environments.
-Also, it is easier to manage the lifecycle of the services and providers, which makes it easy to handle resources such as database connections.

 ## Built-In Features